redjolr/tech-organization-builder/README.md

 4. **Connect to the WireGuard VPN**
    Use the WireGuard configuration file located at `secrets/wireguard_conf_files/first_vpn_user_wireguard.config` to connect to the WireGuard VPN.
 Refer to WireGuard's website for instructions based on your operating system.

+## Step 12: Deploy Gitlab

+1. Make sure you are connected to the VPN.
+2. Execute `deploy-gitlab`
+3. Wait for about 10 minutes, because the Gitlab installation continues well after the Server has been created.
+Cloud init works in the background.
+Navigate to `https://gitlanb.internal.${main_domain_name}` and keep refreshing until Gitlab is live.

 ## Step 12: Configure GitLab

 1. Log in to GitLab using the superadmin account.